-Generally, all the modules working with [BAM] files (multiBamCoverage, bamCoverage, bamCompare, plotFingerprint, computeGCBias) recognize paired-end sequencing data.
-You can by-pass the typical fragment handling on mate paires using the option --doNotExtendPairedEnds ("advanced options" in Galaxy).
+Generally, all the modules working on BAM files (multiBamSummary, bamCoverage, bamCompare, plotFingerprint, computeGCBias) automatically recognize paired-end sequencing data and will use the fragment size based on the distance between read pairs.
+You can by-pass the typical fragment handling on mate pairs with the option --doNotExtendPairedEnds (can be found under "advanced options" in Galaxy).